News

 Seizures of illicit drugs have increased dramatically because those agents have returned to the ports of entry where they can do more inspections and look for more narcotics, Banks said.

-Banks said “not a single illegal alien” has been released into the country in the last nine months of the Trump administration, and that the border is the most secure it’s ever been.
+Banks said that “not a single illegal alien” has been released into the country in the past nine months of the Trump administration and that the border is the most secure it has ever been.

-Diane Sabatino, CBP’s executive assistant commissioner, said DHS funding in the One Big Beautiful Bill Act—blocked by Senate Democrats in Congress Feb.
+Diane Sabatino, acting executive assistant commissioner of CBP’s Office of Field Operations, said DHS funding in the One Big Beautiful Bill Act—blocked by Senate Democrats in Congress on Feb.
 12 during budget negotiations—would represent “a generational investment” in border security.

 The funding would allow CBP to expand capabilities and, “more importantly,” allow CBP to hire more than 5,000 officers at ports of entry to detect more narcotics and disrupt drug cartels, Sabatino said.